 Note 7: The inputs are protected as shown below.
-Input voltage magnitudes up to 5.5V, regardless of VA, will not cause errors in the conversion result.
-For example, if VA is 3V, the digital input pins can be driven with a 5V logic device.
+Input voltage magnitudes up to 5.5V, regardless of V_A , will not cause errors in the conversion result.
+For example, if V_A is 3V, the digital input pins can be driven with a 5V logic device.

-Note 8: To guarantee accuracy, it is required that VA be well bypassed and free of noise.

-Note 9: Typical figures are at TJ = 25°C, and represent most likely parametric norms.
-Test limits are guaranteed to National's AOQL (Average Outgoing Quality Level).

-Note 10: This parameter is guaranteed by design and/or characterization and is not tested in production.

-Note 11: Spike suppression filtering on SCL and SDA will supress spikes that are less than 50ns for standard and fast modes, and less than 10ns for hs-mode.

-Note 12: $C_b$ refers to the capacitance of one bus line. $C_b$ is expressed in pF units.

-Note 13: The ADC will meet Minimum/Maximum specifications for fSCL up to 3.4MHz and VA = 2.7V to 3.6V when operating in the Quiet Interface Mode (Section 1.11).

-Note 14: The ADC121C021 will provide a minimum data hold time of 300ns to comply with the I2C Specification.
+- Note 8: To guarantee accuracy, it is required that V_A be well bypassed and free of noise. - Note 9: Typical figures are at T_J = 25°C, and represent most likely parametric norms.
+Test limits are guaranteed to National's AOQL (Average Outgoing Quality Level). - Note 10: This parameter is guaranteed by design and/or characterization and is not tested in production. - Note 11: Spike suppression filtering on SCL and SDA will suppress spikes that are less than the indicated width. - Note 12: C_b refers to the capacitance of one bus line.
+C_b is expressed in pF units. - Note 13: The ADC will meet Minimum/Maximum specifications for f{SCL} up to 3.4MHz and V_A = 2.7V to 3.6V when operating in the Quiet Interface Mode (See Section 1.11 QUIET INTERFACE MODE). - Note 14: The ADC121C021 will provide a minimum data hold time of 300ns to comply with the I2C Specification.